 - Most effective content — We all know it costs a lot less to keep a customer than to find a new one.
 There are many ways to nurture this new relationship, and email marketing is a great way to start.
 Email always tops the list of ways that consumers prefer to receive marketing communications.
 At a minimum, you should have a set of automated emails set up to deliver following a purchase.
 Provide your customers with helpful, useful information, and look for ways to bring them into your community.

-- Reputation management — This is a great opportunity to support your reputation management efforts. consult product reviews prior to purchase, and reviews are important to search engines as well.
+- Reputation management — This is a great opportunity to support your reputation management efforts.
+97% of consumers consult product reviews prior to purchase, and reviews are important to search engines as well.
 Take this post-purchase opportunity to solicit reviews, and actively address consumer feedback through email and social media channels to head off potentially negative reviews.

 Stage 5: Advocacy